olivluca/combi_d/README.md

 The *trumasim* directory contains a simple truma simulator (so I can check my software when I'm not near my van).

+The *trumalogger* directory contains a simple logger to capture lin frames and save them in a file.